 You should think carefully before deciding to bring your family with you to the UK.
 There are factors you will want to discuss such as immigration, employment, childcare, schooling, finance and accommodation.

-As a Tier 4 student, you will not be able to claim public funds for help towards childcare costs.
-The UK immigration rules for students state that you must meet the full costs of your course and accommodation and maintain yourself and any family members in the UK without having recourse to public funds.
+As a Student Visa holder, you will not be able to claim public funds for help towards childcare costs.
+The UK immigration rules for students state that you must meet the full costs of your course, accommodation and maintain yourself and any family members in the UK without having recourse to public funds.
 You should therefore make sure you have enough money to cover living costs, course costs and childcare costs.
 Coventry University cannot provide any assistance for international students’ childcare costs and students are expected to have made adequate provision for the cost of childcare when accepting a place on a course.

 For more information about childcare opportunities at Coventry University please visit the Nursery page.